Cumulo-pro/cumulo-horcrux/docs/metrics-grafana-prometheus.md

 **Job variable is empty in the dashboard**

-The variable queries `label_values(signer_last_precommit_height, job)` — if it returns nothing, Prometheus is not receiving metrics from the cosigners.
+The variable queries `label_values(signer_last_precommit_height, job)`: if it returns nothing, Prometheus is not receiving metrics from the cosigners.
 Check:

 ```bash
 # From Prometheus server